-It’s almost hard to believe, but here it is: my 100th blog post!
-Since I created worldadventuredivers.com in January 2012, during a jet-lagged all-nighter in Singapore, on my way to my first trip to Indonesia, so much has happened.
-I went from warm seas dive traveller to pro adventure blogger not afraid to dive below ice.
+It’s almost hard to believe, but here it is, my 100th blog post!
+Since I created my diving blog in January 2012, during a jet-lagged all-nighter in Singapore, on my way to my first trip to Indonesia, so much has happened.
+I went from warm seas dive traveller to pro adventure blogger not afraid to dive below the ice.
 Sometimes, after long hours of work writing articles, editing pictures, updating social media, emailing and networking, I feel there still so much to be done.
 Nevertheless, if I look back and try to think about my to-do list 5 years ago, I’ve already been beyond my first expectations.
 I would have never thought that after a few years of working thoroughly on my blog, I would have thousands of followers and could be invited to do what I love the most in life: travelling and scuba diving.

 A slow beginning but solid foundations